freedomofpress/securedrop-docs/docs/admin/maintenance/backup_and_restore.rst

 .. note::  The instructions below assume that you are using the same *Admin Workstation* that was used to manage your old instance.
-If you are using a new *Admin Workstation* you will need to first install the :doc:`securedrop-admin package and prerequisites <../installation/set_up_admin_tails>` on it.
+If you are using a new *Admin Workstation* you will need to first install the securedrop-admin package and prerequisites on it.
 Then you may copy the config directory ``~/.config/securedrop-admin`` and backup archive from the old *Admin Workstation* to the new workstation (using an encrypted *Transfer Device*), and proceed with the instructions below.

 #.
 If you have not already done so, :ref:`back up the existing installation <backing_up>`.
    The instructions below assume that the backup has been created